tlwilliams895/curriculum-docs/src/guide/content.md

 </aside>
 ```

-Your cursor will be placed at the `$1` position, to easily complete teh class with `note`, `warning`, etc. Hitting Tab again will place your cursor at the `$2` position to add content.
+Your cursor will be placed at the `$1` position, to easily complete the class with `note`, `warning`, etc. Hitting Tab again will place your cursor at the `$2` position to add content.

 #### Visual Studio Code